Allstate (ALL)

 Revenue trends explain a company’s historical growth, but the long-term change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

-Allstate’s EPS grew at a remarkable 18.6% compounded annual growth rate over the last five years, higher than its 9.9% annualized revenue growth.
-However, this alone doesn’t tell us much about its business quality because its combined ratio didn’t improve.
+Allstate’s EPS grew at a remarkable 18.7% compounded annual growth rate over the last five years, higher than its 10.7% annualized revenue growth.
+This tells us the company became more profitable on a per-share basis as it expanded.

-We can take a deeper look into Allstate’s earnings to better understand the drivers of its performance.
-A five-year view shows that Allstate has repurchased its stock, shrinking its share count by 15.2%.
+Diving into the nuances of Allstate’s earnings can give us a better understanding of its performance.
+A five-year view shows that Allstate has repurchased its stock, shrinking its share count by 13.9%.
 This tells us its EPS outperformed its revenue not because of increased operational efficiency but financial engineering, as buybacks boost per share earnings.

-In Q3, Allstate reported adjusted EPS of $11.17, up from $3.91 in the same quarter last year.
+In Q4, Allstate reported adjusted EPS of $14.31, up from $7.67 in the same quarter last year.
 This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects Allstate’s full-year EPS of $28.31 to shrink by 19.6%.
+Over the next 12 months, Wall Street expects Allstate’s full-year EPS of $34.95 to shrink by 30.8%.

 The debt-to-equity ratio is a widely used measure to assess a company's balance sheet health.
 A higher ratio means that a business aggressively financed its growth with debt.
 This can result in higher earnings (if the borrowed funds are invested profitably) but also increases risk.